 If you have children the law does offer some protection.
 The court has the power to intervene, usually to enable one parent of the child to secure financial assistance from the other parent to ensure the child has somewhere to live.
 This is separate to child maintenance, which is ordinarily managed by the Child Maintenance Service.
 Cases most commonly brought before the courts are for the provision of capital for housing, either by way of a lump sum or by way of a property settlement or transfer order.
 So, if you find yourself in a situation where you are the primary carer of your child or children, and the property in which you live is owned by your partner, you should seek legal advice with a view to exploring whether you can secure occupation of that property to continue your role in bringing up the children whilst the children are dependent.

-Property ownership isn’t completely clear cut
+Property ownership isn’t completely clear cut for unmarried couples

 If you are living in a property owned solely by your partner but you have made significant financial contributions and there was an intention between you that you would benefit from a share of the property and you can show that you have acted to your detriment in relying on that intention, then you may have a right to claim an interest in the property under the Trust of Land and Appointment of Trustees Act 1996.